9 Nutrients You Need For Great Sleep + How To Get More Of 'Em

 A study conducted by the University of Oxford found that omega-3s can help you get deeper, more restful sleep.

 Some food sources of omega-3s are chia seeds, pumpkin seeds, hemp seeds, walnuts, halibut, salmon, and flax seeds.

-Melatonin, a hormone that regulates your sleep cycles, can be found in small amounts in some foods, while others could also help raise your body’s production of melatonin.
+Melatonin (in relation to tryptophan, as mentioned above), is a hormone that regulates your sleep cycles and can be found in small amounts in some foods, while others could also help raise your body’s production of melatonin.